aws-samples/iam-access-analyzer-custom-policy-check-samples/resource-policies/role-trust-policies/allow-list-federated-access-saml.md

 ## Check that an IAM role trust policy only allows access to a particular IAM SAML identity provider

-#### Description
+#### Use case

-This reference policy checks that an IAM role trust policy only grants access to a particular SAML identity provider using the ```Principal``` element of the trust policy.
-This check looks for the ```sts:AssumeRoleWithSAML``` action.

-This reference policy can help check for unwanted use of federation in IAM role trust policies.
+This reference policy checks for unwanted use of OIDC and SAML federation in IAM role trust policies.
+The check only passes if an allow-listed SAML provider is used and fails if a SAML provider that is not allow-listed is used or if any OIDC provider is used.

-The check fails if a candidate policy grants access to any other identity provider, whether SAML or OIDC.
-The ```sts:AssumeRoleWithWebIdentity``` action is excluded from the ```AllowOtherSTSActions``` statement to ensure that the check fails if this action is used.

-Note that you need to specify an account ID in the ```Principal/Federated``` element.
-You can do this, at scale, by dynamically populating the account ID before running the check.
-This also assumes that the SAML provider is named the same in every account.

 #### Reference policy
 ```json